 Gay.com is a US based web site that targets the LGBTQ+ community.
-Their pages are updated on news about HIV, treatment and medicine.
+Their pages are updated on news about HIV, treatment and medication.

-Unaids is the Joint United Nations Programme on HIV/Aids, bringing together the efforts and resources of ten UN system organizations to the global AIDS response.
+Unaids is the Joint United Nations Programme on HIV/AIDS, bringing together the efforts and resources of ten UN system organizations to the global AIDS response.
 Their website contains information in many languages.

 IAVI is an international non-profit organization working to accelerate the development of preventive AIDS vaccines and assure that they will be available worldwide.